Preparation for student placements

-A named mentor/PPE should be allocated prior to the student’s commencement, with an allocated back up or co-mentor.
-Students should arrange to meet their mentor prior to commencement.
+A named Practice Assessor and Supervisor should be allocated prior to the student’s commencement, with an allocated back up in place.
+Students should arrange to meet their assessor/supervisor prior to commencement.

 An introduction package/student package should be available and be updated on a regular basis to include such things as:

 - profile of the team/staff and their special interests

 - contact details

 - times of duties, reporting sickness or absence

 - learning opportunities with other disciplines related to the placement for students to shadow, or patient pathways both in and out of your team to gain an understanding of inter-professional working and insight into the patient experience